 End Option 1

+Option 2: Include the following at contract offer if customer has existing Consumer-Owned Resources.

+This section is intentionally left blank.

+End Option 2

-Option 2: If customer has any existing Consumer-Owned Resources, delete the following at contract offer.
+Option 3: If customer has any existing Consumer-Owned Resources, delete the following at contract offer.
 If applicable, BPA will include the following as of September 30, 2026, if customer has Consumer-Owned Resources serving load other than On-Site Consumer Load.
 Complete sections (1)(A) and (B) below for each resource.